 - Your injury was directly caused by a dangerous condition on the premises

 - The property owner or landlord should reasonably have known the dangerous condition existed and acted negligently by failing to repair it or provide clear notice of its existence

 The third element is particularly difficult to prove.
-Mr. Miron’s approach involves evaluating the conduct of property owners in order to prove fault.
+Jim’s approach involves evaluating the conduct of property owners in order to prove fault.
 He will evaluate the condition of the property and seek to identify areas in which the property owner’s negligent maintenance created foreseeable dangers for others.

 Damages in a Premises Liability Case

 Depending on the circumstances associated with your accident, you may be entitled to recover damages for:

 - Current and future medical bills associated with the injury

 - Rehabilitation costs and ongoing care

 Connecticut adheres to a modified comparative negligence law for personal injury cases.
 These laws allow you to recover compensation even if you are considered to be partially at fault for your injuries.
 However, your damages will be reduced by the percentage of fault attributed to your actions.
 In addition, if you are found to be more than 50% at fault for the accident, you will not be entitled to compensation at all.